nam-hoang-le/fitness-tracker/README.md

 The original idea of the idea is taken from the bloom of smart-tracking devices like [Apple Watch](https://www.apple.com/watch/), [Meta Motions](https://mbientlab.com/metamotions/), etc. And while there are activity-recognizing applications, there are still not much applications specifically on gym activities, which are really potential.

-This project aim is to create a machine learning model that can classify barbell exercises and count repetitions.
+This project aim is to create a machine learning model that can automatically classify barbell exercises and count repetitions from quantified information.

 ## The quantified self